Jean28518/Godot-jTools/README.md

 - **jSaveManager.get_value(key : String):** Gets the value which is stored under that key.
 If this value doesn't exist, null is returned.

-- **jSaveManager.reload():** Reloads cache of jSaveManager.
-If you duplicate some values with other objects in it, this function could be usefully.

 #### Example
 ```
 jSaveManager.save_value("level", 3)